gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-LAYERS.md

 - Convert to domain errors when crossing layer boundaries
 - Provide meaningful error messages to interface layer

+### 5. Configuration Management
+- Use validated configuration objects
+- Implement deep freezing for configuration immutability
+- Centralize configuration validation

+### 6. Security Implementation
+- Sanitize all user input
+- Validate at domain boundaries
+- Implement security headers and policies

 ## Conclusion

 The layered architecture in this codebase provides a solid foundation for building maintainable, testable, and scalable applications.
 By following strict dependency rules and clear separation of concerns, the codebase achieves high cohesion and low coupling, making it easier to understand, modify, and extend over time.
+The addition of symbol-based dependency injection, comprehensive configuration management, and security measures ensures the architecture is both robust and secure.